Commonwealth Consolidated Acts

 (1) If the Registrar refuses to accept an application for administrative assessment of child support for a child, the Registrar must immediately notify the applicant in writing.

-Refusals on grounds that Registrar not satisfied that person a parent
+Refusals on ground that Registrar not satisfied that person a parent

 Refusals on other grounds